Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 Even with precautions in place, vigilance is key for early detection of problems arising from risky activities:

-If any symptoms appear after engaging in physical activity—even those considered safe—seek medical advice promptly for assessment and imaging if necessary.
+If any symptoms appear after engaging in physical activity—even those considered relatively safe—seek medical advice promptly for assessment and imaging if necessary.

 The Role of Protective Measures During Physical Activity